Rare groove: Sampling

 Sampling is one of the biggest aspects of hip hop and rap, and these types of records provide breaks for artists to use in their songs.
-Examples of rare groove samples, such as Eazy-E's "Eazy Duz It" (which samples the Detroit Emeralds, Bootsy Collins, Funkadelic, Isley Brothers, Sly & the Family Stone, the Temptations and even Richard Pryor), can be found in modern hip hop (notably G-funk's heavy sampling of Funkadelic).
+Examples of rare groove samples, such as Eazy-E's "Eazy Duz It" (which samples the Detroit Emeralds, Bootsy Collins, Funkadelic, Isley Brothers, Sly and the Family Stone, the Temptations and even Richard Pryor), can be found in modern hip hop (notably G-funk's heavy sampling of Funkadelic).

-Schoolly D used samples such as James Brown, Lyn Collins, The JB's, and Maceo & the Macks on album "Am I Black Enough for You"(1989).
-DJ Chuck Chillout used samples such as Kool & the Gang, Cameo, Cymande, Talking Heads and Incredible Bong Band.
-Stezo also used Lyn Collins, George Clinton, Kool and the Gang and Spoonie G.
+Schoolly D used samples such as James Brown, Lyn Collins, the J.B.'s, and Maceo & the Macks on album Am I Black Enough for You (1989).
+DJ Chuck Chillout used samples such as Kool & the Gang, Cameo, Cymande, Talking Heads and Incredible Bongo Band.
+Stezo also used Lyn Collins, George Clinton, Kool & the Gang and Spoonie Gee.

-After the 70's disco boom was over, many musicians (Bee Gees, Donna Summer, Village People, etc.) who had fame and spotlight in Disco's heyday faded away.
+After the 1970s disco boom was over, many musicians (Bee Gees, Donna Summer, Village People, etc.) who had fame and spotlight in the genre's heyday faded away.
 Much of the obscure music rediscovered as samples in newer house or hip-hop tracks is labeled "rare groove" retroactively.